pbrdmn/brd.mn/src/articles/eleventy/index.md

   return {
     dir: {
       input: "src",
-      output: "www"
+      output: "build"
     }
   }
 };
 ```

-This configuration sets input and output directories - source files are in `src` and the finished website is output at `www`, as well as identifying that we want the styles and images `*.{css,jpg,png,gif}` copied to the website too.
+This configuration sets input and output directories - source files are in `src` and the finished website is output at `build`, as well as identifying that we want the styles and images `*.{css,jpg,png,gif}` copied to the website too.

 ---